 Each year FLL Challenge teams are tasked with building and coding an autonomous robot to compete in a robot game completing missions for points on a mat.
 At competitions we share our robot design process in our judging session, and we also get to compete in the robot game.
 You can learn more about our robot, TAG (which stands for Team Alpha Geek) below.

-Our robot and mechanisms went through many iterations this season.
+Our robot and mechanisms have gone through many iterations this season.
 For example, on cluster four, we made a scissor lift inspired by the Isogawa books.
 It was difficult getting the gears strong enough for our scissor lift to work.
 We tested gears, worm gears, rubber bands, treads, and finally found a small rack and pinion was strong enough!

 Our team's GANTT chart.